International

 Main Sectors of Industry

-In Poland, agriculture employs 8% of the active population and contributes about 2.8% of GDP (World Bank, latest data available).
+In Poland, agriculture employs 8% of the active population and contributes about 2.7% of GDP (World Bank, latest data available).
 More than 60% of Poland’s total land area is taken up by farming, and the country is generally self-sufficient in terms of its food supply.
 The sown area is 11 million ha, the main crops being rye, potatoes, beetroot, wheat and dairy products.
 Poland also breeds pigs and sheep in livestock farming.
 The sowing structure is dominated by cereals (65.6% of the total sown area), followed by fodder crops (13.6%) and industrial crops (12.7%).
 The country is relatively rich in natural resources and the main minerals produced are coal, sulphur, copper, lead and zinc.
-According to Eurostat, family farms generate more than 80% of the standard output from agriculture in Poland.
-Around 20,000 farms use organic farming production methods (Statistics Poland – latest data).
+According to Eurostat, family farms generate more than 80% of the standard output from agriculture in Poland; while around 20,000 farms use organic farming production methods (Statistics Poland – latest data).
+Polish agriculture has grown more self-sufficient and export-oriented, with added value rising from EUR 7 billion to over EUR 22 billion in two decades.
+In 2023, its gross value added surged 71%, the EU’s second-highest increase, driven by supply chain disruptions and high food prices.

-The industry sector comprises 28.1% of GDP and employs 31% of the workforce.
+The industry sector comprises 30.1% of GDP and employs a similar share of the workforce.
 The World Bank estimates that the manufacturing industry's value-added accounts for 17% of the Polish GDP (latest data available).
 The country's main industrial sectors are machine manufacturing, telecommunications, environment, transport, construction, industrial food processing and IT.
-Some of the traditional sectors have been in decline, such as the steel and shipbuilding industries.
-The Polish automobile industry is mainly export-oriented and has been highly resistant to the effects of the 2008 economic crisis; however, it has been the worst-hit domestic sector in the coronavirus pandemic (also due to the chip shortages).
+Some of the traditional sectors, such as the steel and shipbuilding industries, have been in decline.
+The Polish automobile industry is mainly export-oriented and has been highly resistant to the effects of the 2008 economic crisis; however, it has been the worst-hit domestic sector in the coronavirus pandemic (also due to chip shortages).
 In recent years, the country has diversified its manufacturing industry, developing sectors such as electrical appliances and clothing production.
-According to the latest yearly data by Statistics Poland, the value of sold production of industrial products increased by 30.4% y-o-y in 2022.
+According to the latest yearly data by Statistics Poland, the value of sold production of industrial products decreased by 5.6% y-o-y in 2023 and amounted to PLN 1,775.5 billion.

 Breakdown of Economic Activity By Sector Agriculture Industry Services